Stories with Ioana Budeanu - about airlines and flights

 In the same year, 2009, I emigrated to Tenerife and went a long way.
 I flew with WizzAir from Bucharest to Madrid, stayed 4 hours at the airport and then took the Vueling to Tenerife North.
 The first steps on the island gave me a dreamlike image: mountains flowing into the ocean and story cities - a defining experience for me as a human being.

-Cu WizzAirI have flown countless times and will continue to do so with great love.
-I have never had any problems or discontent.
-In fact, I am not very demanding or junk and I adapt quickly to the conditions, but they are also professional.
+Cu WizzAirI have flown it countless times and I will continue to do so with great pleasure.
+I have never had any problems or grievances.
+In fact, I am not very pretentious or grumpy and I adapt quickly to the conditions, but they are also professionals.
 I flew with Wizz to Madrid, Barcelona (about 3 times), Pisa, Paris, Naples.
-We had no great delays, if I take into account the January adventure, Paris-Bucharest, when in Romania there was a snowstorm that neither Santa Claus's reins would have crossed.
-I also understand their luggage rules very well.
-I was always hit by Romanians who were carrying their cupboard or bags with laptops and cables (I don't joke!)
-After them ...
-Payment for larger luggage, cabin, seems to me an important and necessary step.
+I didn't have long delays, if I take into account the adventure from January, Paris-Bucharest, when there was a snowstorm in Romania that even Santa's reindeer would not have gone through.
+I also understand very well their baggage rules.
+I always came across Romanians carrying their closet or bags with laptops and cables (I'm not kidding!)
+After them… Paying for larger cabin luggage seems to me an important and necessary step.
 I generally prefer to travel cheaply and with very little luggage.
-I think the purse is enough for me ...
+I think my purse is enough…

 Vueling is a company I love!
-For the first time when I boarded her planes, I was delighted: huge space, comfortable leather chairs, nice staff, excellent service.
-In addition, they have a policy favorable to the Spanish residents, among which I count myself :) I remember an interesting experience: I was on the first flight to Tenerife, from Madrid, and the captain of the aircraft informed us that he is very young and that he is his first flight over ocean.
-Please, I didn't have much to fly across the Atlantic, but still ...
-The flight was perfect!
+The first time I boarded his planes, I was delighted: huge space, comfortable leather seats, nice staff, excellent service.
+In addition, they have a favorable policy for Spanish residents, including me :) I remember an interesting experience: I was on the first flight to Tenerife, from Madrid, and the captain of the aircraft told us that he is very young and that it is his first flight over ocean.
+Well, I didn't have much to fly over the Atlantic, but still… The flight was perfect!

-Another pleasant experience was the Tenerife South - Paris flight in January with RyanAir.
+Another pleasant experience was the flight Tenerife South - Paris, in January, with RyanAir.
 It was my first longer flight (4 hours and a half) and I was a little excited.
 But I can say with my hand on my heart that it was the greatest flight of my life: smooth, safe, pleasant and with impeccable staff.
 Paris, in my birthday present, was a dream!

-I flew with Blue Airto Milan, then followed a strong tour through Genoa, Scarperia (Tuscany), Pisa, Barcelona, Tarragona and we returned home with Blue Air from Valencia.
-I remember I had perfect places, first of all, and I felt ... spoiled.
+I flew with Blue Airto Milan, then followed a tour of force through Genoa, Scarperia (Tuscany), Pisa, Barcelona, Tarragona and we returned home with Blue Air from Valencia.
+I remember having perfect seats in the first place, and I felt pampered.